simeononsecurity/simeononsecurity.ch/content/start/index.md

 title: "How do I start?"
 draft: false
 toc: true
+description: "How do I start in cyber security?"
+tags: ['How do I start in cyber security?']
 ---

 This page serves as a placeholder for a future, indepth look into how to get into cyber security.